We're going to spare you the traditional photograph (well, if you really want it just click here!) but we will tell you a bit about ourselves.

 We find this very sad because the level of knowledge is becoming increasingly shallow, even though the programs used are becoming ever more complex, and when people run into problems they do not have the skills to cope.
 Also all the equipment purchased through grants to set up these local free training centres has a limited life - will the funds be forthcoming when it needs to be replaced?
 Still, since June 2004 it's no longer our problem, and we have been able to concentrate on developing other interests which are much more fun and our stress levels have dropped considerably!
 We have added an extra C to our trading name - MCCW now stands for Malt, Craft and Culture Workshops.
 Read on, and you'll see why that reflects what we now do!

 We have a long standing interest in Japan, its language, people, history, and culture and for many years taught several evening classes in Japanese language as well as giving talks about the culture of Japan.
 In 1996 we set things in motion for the founding of the Sussex Japan Society, which ran very successfully for nine years.
-Although it was eventually dissolved in May 2005 we continue to host its Web site as a resource on things Japanese and as a notice board where local Japan-related events can be publicised.
+Although it was eventually dissolved in May 2005 we continue to host its Web site as a resource on things Japanese.

 Jeannette started her career by teaching German and was asked to take it up again for Worthing Adult Education centre.
 The first year course she ran was very successful, and she was asked to teach a second year course as well.
 Eventually John took over the beginners classes so that Jeannette could concentrate on the higher levels.
 We finally phased out our teaching of evening classes in 2007,

 Having tasted and studied extensively over many years (and having built up a huge collection of Belgian beer glasses!), in Autumn 2004 we offered a course through the Worthing Adult Education centre to introduce people to the superb range of Belgian beers.
 This proved so successful that we had to run a repeat soon afterwards and it opened up a new avenue for us.
 One result of the college tastings was a request for us to run tastings in Belgium, and the first of these took place in February 2006.
 We ran courses at several AE centres through 2005-7, but, like a lot of other AE tutors, we found that the levels of bureaucracy being introduced were totally disproportionate to the time spent teaching and in 2008 we pulled out of Adult Education completely.
-However, it's an ill wind that blows no good and from 2008-9 we have been running tastings in conjunction with a delightful local pub, the Red Lion Inn, Old Shoreham Road, Shoreham-by-Sea.
-This 16th century coaching inn has an enviable reputation for real ales and good food.
-Taking advantage of this, the new-look tastings start with lunch, which means that some of the beers in the session can be tasted with food.
+However, it's an ill wind that blows no good and we subsequently offered tastings in conjunction with a delightful local pub, the Red Lion Inn, Old Shoreham Road, Shoreham-by-Sea, which has has an enviable reputation for real ales and good food.

 We have not confined our beer studies to Belgium.
 We have always had an interest in UK real ales, and our visits to Japan and Germany to keep up our language skills provided opportunities to check out the local beers of those countries.
 We have also made field studies of the beers of Portugal, Spain, Atlantic Canada and Newfoundland, and use a very good online supplier to obtain other world beers.
-We have set up a section of this website with information about Belgian and world beers and in that area you can also find details of the beer tasting courses.
+We have set up a section of this website with information about Belgian and world beers although we no longer run beer tasting courses.

 With our work and other interests filling the day, time for hobbies is usually between midnight and 6 a.m!
 John is fascinated by Microsoft's Flight Simulator and enjoys making (virtual!) flights between Shoreham and Goodwood, between the islands of Japan or recreating some of our real-world flights.
 So here's a page with a few useful FS links.